UMWEDU/umw-residencelife-sync/_pages/tlcs.md

 <h2>2020-2021 TLC abstracts</h2>
 <strong>EcoVillage</strong>

 An environmentally based community that encourages environmental sustainability and friendship.
 This is a self-described "hands-on" group as they enjoy hiking, gardening, and volunteering with local environmental organizations.
 The group believes in creating a sense of community on the floor, so they like to have themed living social events like family dinners, movie and game nights.
 EcoVillage is partnered with the UMW Ecology Club.
-Housing location TBD.
+This TLC will be housed in Arrington Hall.

 <strong>Substance Free UMW</strong>

 Formerly known as Eagle Wellness Housing, this community is for residential students who abstain from drinking, smoking, vaping, and other drug use.
 This TLC is focused on personal wellness within a community that is substance-free.
 Other elements of 'wellness', like involvement and leadership in the campus community, are strongly encouraged.
-Housing location TBD.
+This TLC will be housed in Arrington Hall.

 Contact Dave Fleming, Assistant Dean of Residence Life and Housing at <a href="mailto:dflemin3@umw.edu">dflemin3@umw.edu</a> if you have questions.